chai-mae98/bank-credit-risk-analysis/README.md

 •	Interest-rate categories

+These segments were used to compare observed default rates across different borrower and loan characteristics.

 ### 4. PivotTable Analysis:

-PivotTables were used to calculate default rates and analyze relationships between borrower/loan characteristics and credit risk.
+PivotTables were used to:

+• Calculate observed default rates.

+• Compare portfolio segments.

+• Analyze borrower and loan characteristics.

+• Identify segments associated with higher observed default rates.

 ### 5. Dashboard Development:

-The final dashboard combines
+The final Excel dashboard combines:

 •	KPI cards